dansmyers/InterviewQuestionGuide/Trees/BinaryTreeMirror.md

 [Why is it good to know?](https://thecodebarbarian.com/i-dont-want-to-hire-you-if-you-cant-reverse-a-binary-tree)

 ### The good news:
-The process of Mirroring a binary tree is pretty straightforward to understand.
+The process of Mirroring a binary tree is very straightforward to understand.

-## Problem Description: Invert a binary Tree
+## Problem Description: Mirror a binary Tree
-An inverted binary tree also called the mirror of an input tree is another binary tree with left and right children swapped resulting in a mirror image of the input tree.
+Mirroring is type of tree-manipulation problem, which also includes inverting parent-child relationships.
+In this example the mirror of an input tree is another binary tree with left and right children swapped resulting in a "mirror" image of the input tree.

 ## Example:
 Starting Tree T - Input tree